-Bali's capital city often goes unexplored in favour of spending more time on the island's beaches, but it's definitely worth a look.
+Bali's capital city often goes unexplored in favor of spending more time on the island's beaches, but it's definitely worth a look.
 It's home to thousands of Balinese from other parts of the island, has a rich history with some good museums, a lively events calendar and great markets.
-Pasar Badung is the largest market, selling food and clothing to locals, Pasar Burung is the noisy and colourful bird and small animals market and Pasar Malam Pekambingan and Pasar Kereneng are night markets.
+Pasar Badung is the largest market, selling food and clothing to locals, Pasar Burung is the noisy and colorful bird and small animals market and Pasar Malam Pekambingan and Pasar Kereneng are night markets.

 As far as beaches go, there are several within easy reach.
 Kuta, Legian and Canggu are best for surfing, whereas Sanur is great for sunbathing.

 Bali has a tropical monsoon climate.
 There are two seasons - dry (May to September/October) and wet (October/November to April).
 The Monsoon brings heavy showers and high humidity during the wet season.
 The months of June to September are the driest months and humidity is not a factor.

 June to September is peak season in Denpasar as most people visit Denpasar during this time.
 Schools are out and European tourists take their vacations during these months.

 The wet season (October to March) is, in general, the low season.
 However, you'll find some savvy travelers, who take advantage of the cheaper accommodations rates during this time.
 December and January are the wettest months, meaning less visitors.

 There are several ways of getting to Denpasar from the airport.
 These include buses, taxis, shuttles, courtesy shuttles (provided by hotels) and limousines.
 There are also several car-rental companies with desks at the airport.